 - Add 1 to 2 tablespoons of ground flaxseed in your diet.
 It is a good source of Omega-3 fatty acids, which is good for the heart and contains phytoestrogens called lignans.
-Grind the seeds and add to your cereal, yoghurt, salad, stew or soup.
+Grind the seeds and add to your cereal, yogurt, salads, stews or soups.

-- Avoid spicy foods to reduce the frequency and intensity of hot flushes.
+- Avoid spicy foods to reduce the frequency and intensity of hot flashes.

 - Reduce stress with the help breathing exercises and yoga.

 - Keep ice water handy.

 - Take a shower before going to bed.

 - Use wicking bedding and especially a wicking pillowcase to keep you cooler and drier at night.
 Bamboo and Tencel are the best bedding fabrics to keep you cooler and drier.

 - Cool off with sprays or moist wipes.

 - Avoid spicy food, alcohol, hot weather, sauna, stress, anger and cigarettes.

 - Ayurvedic herbs such as Brahmi, Ashoka, Shatavari and supplements of isoflavones are effective.